There are lots of activities and friendly support groups available in your area for you and your little ones. Take a look at the table below:

 For more information about childcare and other local and national services for families of young people you can view the FISH directory (opens in new window).

-School's Out is a programme of activities provided by various council services for children during the summer school holidays.
+Schools Out is a programme of activities provided by a wide range of organisations including the council, for children during the summer holidays.

 A Schools Out brochure (which is funded by advertising) has been delivered to 21,000 homes in the East Riding.

 You can read more about summer holiday activities that are available in your area and across the East Riding by searching the Schools Out activity finder or browsing the Schools Out brochure below: